Lee or Carole Bossert

 - Complete the Mentor Request form.

-- Complete an interview with the Mentor Leader couple.
+- Complete an interview with a couple on the Mentor Leadership Team.

-Once you’ve become a mentor, you’ll have the support of the Mentor Leader couple, other mentor couples, and the RMC pastoral staff.
+Once you’ve become a mentor, you’ll have the support of the Mentor Leadership Team, other mentor couples, and the RMC pastoral staff.